lm3nitro/Projects/SIEM/Splunk/Splunk Install on Ubuntu 22.04.md

 <img width="486" alt="Screenshot 2024-04-27 at 2 10 57 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/962f67af-e61d-4ee9-98e2-cad078e3debb">

 Splunk is utilized for conducting business and web analytics, managing applications, ensuring compliance, and enhancing security measures.
+Splunk is a SIEM (security information and event management) solution.
 It gathers data from logs, sensors, applications, and more, and organizes it so that users can perform searches to uncover insights, trends, and potential problems.
 It allows you to investigate and solve issues, monitor performance, and improve security across your IT infrastructure.

-## Install Ubuntu 22.04
+### Scope:
+I will be installing Splunk on my Ubuntu 22.04 VM in my home environment.
+I will also cover hot to install additional Add-Ons.
+Having add-ons will simplify the process of ingesting data from various sources (applications, servers, firewalls. etc).
+I will then be sending a veriety of logs to my Splunk instance, however, this will be covered as part of a seperate project.
+I will start with the creation of my VM that will host Splunk and then take a deep dive into the isntallation of Splunk itself.

+### Tools and Technology:
+Ubuntu and Splunk

+## Create VM

-For my lab, I decided to use Ubuntu 22.04 to install Splunk, Zeek, and Suricata.
+For my environment, I decided to use Ubuntu 22.04 to install Splunk.
 To begin, I will set-up my VM and install Splunk.
 I am using VMWare Workstation 16 Pro and set the VM to the following perameters:

 ![Pasted image 20240328164129](https://github.com/lm3nitro/Projects/assets/55665256/774bffde-b410-41df-9cd9-b49beb1a3fc1)